puyacodes/pdcsc/README.md

 pdcsc apply -d MyDb -11
 ```

-## Manually render a changeset
+# Manually render a changeset
-By default `pdcsc` renders or generates `.sql` file of a changeset when using `roll` command (default command).
+By default `pdcsc` renders or generates `.sql` file of a changeset when using `roll` command (default).

 Using `render` cli argument we can manually render a changeset.

-### Discussion
-Manually rendering a changeset is not recommended and should be avoided at all costs.
-Rendering a changeset should ONLY and ONLY be done exactly in the branch it was created at.
+## Attention
+MANUALLY RENDERING A CHANGESET IS NOT RECOMMENDED AND SHOULD BE AVOIDED AT ALL COSTS.
+RENDERING A CHANGESET SHOULD ONLY AND ONLY BE DONE EXACTLY IN THE BRANCH IT WAS CREATED AT.

 If you render a changeset in another branch, the generated `.sql` may not be correct, may not be even generated and may not work or may lead to unwanted errors, bugs and disasters at worst case.

+## Discussion
 Suppose we are in branch `feature/fix-product-update` and we fix a sproc named `usp_Product_update`.

-We generate a changeset, make a PR and the Team Lead in our company who performs code reviews merges the branch.
+We generate a changeset, make a PR and the Team Lead in who performs code reviews merges the branch.

 Now, if we switch to branch `feature/create-reports` and we have not pulled our `main` branch to receive the changes, if we intend to render the changeset of `feature/fix-product-update` branch, the `.sql` file being generated definitely is not correct, since we are creating `usp_Product_update` sproc using the copy in our own branch which is not up-to-date.

 That is why, it is never recommended to manually render a changeset and this should be done in scarse cases and performed only by DBAs who know what they are doing.

-### Usage
+## How to
 We can specify the changeset for which we intend to create `.sql` file using `-cs` cli argument.

 ```bash